kearry/myapp/docs/series-bible/02-character-database.md

 - **Vulnerabilities**: Student debt, career ambition
 - **Character Journey**: From system reformer to system questioner
 - **Family Connection**: Father was targeted for asking questions about banking algorithms
+- **Physical Description**: 5'6", athletic build from walking/biking for transportation.
+Straight black hair usually pulled back when working, expressive dark brown eyes that show both intelligence and determination.
+Professional wardrobe on a budget - quality pieces bought secondhand, always clean and pressed despite financial constraints.
+Carries herself with quiet confidence, but recent stress shows in occasional hand tremor when processing difficult information.
+Small scar on left hand from childhood accident.
+Moves with purpose, rarely still when thinking.

 ### JAMES HAWTHORNE (40)
 - **Role**: Security Expert